FloskelSalomon/quapos/README.md

 ## 5. Data access + using the code

 ### Light Microscopy
 All data was uploaded to the following [repository]().
 This includes the raw czi images along with the respective images and annotation which were used to train and validate the random forest classifier.
 To use the python code please download the folder quapos-lm in a desired location and download the images in the folder data.
+Additonally, the environment could also be recreated with the provided yml file and the command `mamba env create -f quapos-lm.yml`

 Afterwards the code can be modified and used using e.g., jupyter-notebook.